 And do make sure you taste Cotes du Rob – their Rhone style red (Rob is the name of their winemaker) as well as the Albarino.
 Barnard Griffin also makes some fortified wines under the Rapport brand.

 In addition to the standard wine flight tasting offer, Barnard Griffin also offers private tastings, which include a tour and charcuterie platter.
 They offer a decent-sized tapas menu Wednesday through Sunday.
-And they have a glassworks studio which I visited and will tell you about later in this article.
+And they have a glassworks studio I visited and will tell you about later in this article.

-This was also one of the friendliest and most fun tasting rooms that I visited.
+This was also one of the friendliest and most fun tasting rooms I visited.
 The staff at Barnard Griffin are very entertaining and engaging.